kolakek/pimi-widget/README.md

 * Standalone widget, no launcher icon
 * Tapping the widget opens your default weather app
 * Lightweight and optimized for battery efficiency
-* Location data is shared only with the weather provider (Open-Meteo)
+* Location data is shared only with the weather provider
 * No additional trackers, no ads, no Google Play dependencies

 ## Download